Quotas and limits

 10.1.2.0/24and next hop in us-west1 cannot be made available to subnets in us-east1.
 Subnets in us-east1 would not have a path to

-More generally, if a Cloud Router in a given region and Cloud Routers in different regions both learn routes with the same destination (but different next hops), reaching the maximum number of unique destinations for learned routes in the given region causes GCP to ignore routes with that destination whose next hops are on Cloud Routers in the other regions.
+More generally, if a Cloud Router in a given region and Cloud Routers in different regions both learn routes with the same destination (but different next hops), reaching the maximum number of unique destinations for learned routes in the given region causes Google Cloud to ignore routes with that destination whose next hops are on Cloud Routers in the other regions.

 All projects start with the same quotas, which you can change by requesting additional quota.
 Some quotas may increase automatically, based on your use of a product.